BenBerryman/SQL-Transaction-Processing/README.md

 ### Installation

-#### Set Up the Database
+#### Set Up the Schema
 **NOTE:** For proper usage, tables should be initialized in the PostgreSQL user's default database (with the same name as the user).
-This program uses a database modeled around an airport and flights system.
-The database used for this program is a modified, much slimmer version of the original database.
-To create the database:
+This program uses a schema modeled around an airport and flights system.
+The schema used for this program is a modified, much slimmer version of the original schema.
+To create the schema:

 - Open a Terminal window
-- Navigate to the *Files* file
+- Navigate to the ***Files*** file
 - Type:
 ```bash
 psql